qpdf/qpdf/manual/cli.rst

    ignored.
 You can also give a page range with --repeat to cause those pages to be repeated after the original pages are exhausted.

+   This options are repeatable.
+Pages will be stacked in order of
+   appearance: first underlays, then the original page, then overlays.

    Run qpdf --help=page-ranges for help with page ranges.

 You can use :command:`qpdf` to overlay or underlay pages from other